-During lockdown, many of us decided to spend time in the kitchen baking or cooking.
-While mastering these skills can save you money, perhaps the most valuable DIY food-related skill is growing your own veg.
+Perhaps the most valuable DIY food-related skill is growing your own veg.
 Growing your own vegetables, herbs or fruit can save you lots of money, but it’s also much better for our planet too – no more plastic packaging, no more buying food that was grown thousands of miles away.
 If these aren’t good enough reasons to start thinking about growing your own veg, gardening is also a good form of exercise – and being outside is a great way to get some fresh air and boost your mood.

 Whether you have a garden or not, you might also want to think about applying for an allotment.
 Not only does this give you much more space to really get stuck into growing your own, it’s also a great way to help the environment and meet new people in your area.
 Plus, preparing and then maintaining your allotment is a fun way to keep active.
 Have a read of our article about allotments to find out more.
 To see just how simple growing your own veg can be, have a watch of the video below.
 You might also want to head over to the gardening section of our community forum to swap tips and advice with other veggie growers.

 If you’re lucky enough to have an animal companion, you’ll probably already know that our four-legged friends can be surprisingly expensive to look after.
 Dogs in particular can require a lot of upkeep, especially certain breeds with long hair, or breeds that shed a lot.
 If you spend money taking your dog or cat to the groomer, why not consider doing it yourself?
 Not only will you be saving the pennies, but you’ll also be bonding with your pet – and considering many dogs and cats find going to the groomer stressful, you’ll also be doing them a favour.